goodwill electric truck 2017 12

 SF Goodwill will spend 24 months collecting and analyzing vehicle performance, maintenance data and emission reductions to memorialize the benefits electric trucks provide.
 Additionally, the project will provide Goodwill with a model to electrify its truck fleet that can be replicated at any of their 165 national Goodwill regions, as well as to other fleets that are considering transitioning to electric trucks.

 The BYD trucks will serve as a one-for-one replacement of vehicles with clean, zero emission vehicles that will benefit disadvantaged communities in dense urban environments, which are often disproportionately impacted by poor air quality.
 Because of this, operating BYD electric trucks also provides public health benefits through the elimination of harmful tailpipe emissions.
-BYD estimates that the deployment of the 11 electric trucks with SF Goodwill will result in the reduction of more than 1,355 tons of greenhouse gas emissions and nearly 1.2 tons of criteria and particulate matter emissions over the lifetime of the vehicles.
+BYD estimates that the deployment of the 11 electric trucks with SF Goodwill will result in the reduction of more than 1,355 tons of emissions and nearly 1.2 tons of criteria and particulate matter emissions over the lifetime of the vehicles.

 The project is funded through ’s cap-and-trade program, and includes matching funds from the Bay Area Air Quality Management District and an in-kind match from SF Goodwill.